 We do not utilize a set formula for allocating compensation among the elements of total compensation.
-The subjective decisions regarding the amount and mix of elements which comprise the compensation awarded to our executive officers are principally based upon an assessment of each executive's leadership, performance and contribution to the achievement of our financial goals, as well as subjective judgments about each executive officer individually, rather than on rigid guidelines or formulas.
-Key factors include the executive officer's performance; the nature, scope and level of the executive officer's responsibilities; and the executive officer's contribution to our overall financial results.
-The compensation of the executive officers who have the greatest ability to influence our performance is predominately performance-based, which is consistent with the overall compensation philosophy as described above.
-The decisions concerning specific base compensation elements and the total compensation paid or awarded to our executive officers in fiscal year 2022 were made within this framework.
+The subjective decisions regarding the amount and mix of elements which comprise the compensation awarded to our named executive officers are principally based upon an assessment of each executive's leadership, performance and contribution to the achievement of our financial goals, as well as subjective judgments about each executive individually, rather than on rigid guidelines or formulas.
+Key factors include the executive's performance; the nature, scope and level of the executive's responsibilities; and the executive's contribution to our overall financial results.
+Consistent with the overall philosophy described above, the compensation of our named executive officers is predominantly performance based because they have the greatest ability to influence our performance.
+The decisions concerning specific base compensation elements and the total compensation paid or awarded to our named executive officers in fiscal year 2023 were made within this framework.
 Specific individual and/or company performance goals or targets were not used.
-In fiscal year 2022, the aggregated base salaries of our executive officers constituted approximately 11% of their total aggregated compensation, bonuses constituted approximately 27%, stock awards (as described below) constituted 59%, and other compensation constituted the remaining 3%.
-We granted \$15,375,000 worth of stock awards in connection with the Company's amended 2007 Stock Incentive Plan ("Stock Incentive Plan"), as part of our executive officers 2022 compensation.
+In fiscal year 2023, the aggregate base salaries of our named executive officers constituted approximately 11% of their total aggregate compensation, cash bonuses constituted approximately 27%, stock awards (as described below) constituted 59%, and other compensation constituted the remaining 3%.
+We granted \$16,675,000 worth of stock awards in connection with the Company's amended 2007 Stock Incentive Plan ("Stock Incentive Plan"), as part of our named executive officers 2023 compensation.
 The individual allocations of compensation may vary considerably from year to year.

-We believe that these practices provide our executive officers with incentives that are aligned with our conservative risk management policies.
-A substantial portion of executive compensation is in the form of long-term stock awards, which include vesting periods and cancellation conditions.
-These are designed not only to encourage long-term performance, but also to minimize the type of short-term risk-taking that might contravene our risk management policies.
+We believe that these practices provide our named executive officers with incentives that are aligned with our conservative risk management policies.
+A substantial portion of the compensation for our named executive officers is in the form of long-term stock awards, which include vesting periods and conditions.
+These stock awards are designed not only to encourage long-term performance, but also to minimize the type of short-term risk-taking that might contravene our risk management policies.
 Our approach to compensation complements our practices of real-time risk assessment and daily measurement of financial performance in the various parts of our businesses, which also act as disincentives to excessive risk-taking.